meltingscales/chem-124/labs/6/report.md

 The side arm of the suction flask is then attached to a clamped test tube, which will serve as the reaction vessel.
 The test tube is filled with $10mL$ of $6M \
 \mathrm{HCl}$.
-One gel capsule is added and the test tube is sealed and attached to the clamped test tube.
+One gel capsule is added and the test tube is sealed and attached to the suction flask.
 Hydrogen gas will be evolved in this step, so make sure that pressure buildup does not occur.

 After the reaction is complete, the water displaced by the hydrogen gas is collected and its weight measured.
 The barometric pressure of the room is